 For example, a lever consists of a Grabbable part that is attached to a base via a ConfigurableJoint.
 That base could also be a Grabbable object.
 Whenever the player grabs the lever, a joint is attached, but is still constrained to the base.

 Sometimes the Physics Engine can become unstable if certain conditions are met, so a helper script '/Scripts/Helpers/JointHelper.cs' is available that will help constraint objects to where they should be.

-Hand models can be easily swapped out in the editor or at runtime.
+Hand models are independent from the Grabbers and can be easily swapped out in the editor or at runtime.